 The human body requires a good amount of proteins, vitamins, and minerals on a daily basis.
 Animal meat and products are an essential source for nonvegetarians for these nutritional requirements.
 Obviously, you can be a vegetarian in a healthy way, but it requires a lot of attention and dedication to make sure you get the nutrients that most people only access to animal products.
 A balance of vegetables and meat is required for the best functioning of the body.

 The most popular animal-derived products are as follows.

-Fish is the most important source of omega-3 fatty acids and vitamin D, after sun of course.
-Since our body doesn’t naturally produce omega-3, we must get it externally for proper functioning of our system, and fish is the best choice!
+Fish is the most important source of omega-3 fatty acids and vitamin D, after the sun of course.
+Since our body doesn’t naturally produce omega-3, we must get it externally for the proper functioning of our system, and fish is the best choice!
 It is rich in many nutrients and helps prevent and cure a number of diseases.
 It is also low in fat which makes it ideal for those working on losing weight.
 It reduces heart risks and blood pressure levels.
 Fish in its many forms is delicious and very healthy for us.
-It is also helpful in increasing grey matter in the brain which accelerates cognitive development.
+It is also helpful in increasing gray matter in the brain which accelerates cognitive development.

-This is definitely a huge list and a single person cannot eat everything that is mentioned on it.
-However, we should make sure that we have as much variety of food in our diet as possible, since the nutritional value and health benefits of each food item is different.
+This is definitely a huge list and a single person cannot eat everything that is mentioned in it.
+However, we should make sure that we have as much variety of food in our diet as possible since the nutritional value and health benefits of each food item are different.
 5-6 cereals, 8-10 pulses, 20-25 vegetables, 15-20 fruits, and 20-25 spices and herbs, and 6-8 animal products on a monthly average is a good idea, provided you are not a vegan.
 Click on the food items above to learn more about their health benefits and select the food items you want to add to your dietary regime based on your health requirements!